- Project Name: COSS

 - The money that they raised may be used to acquire other companies.
 Current startup valuation, especially in the blockchain space, tend to be very rich and COSS may overpay for such acquisitions.

-Overall, I dislike the ICO for flipping and am neutral about its long-term potential.
-My thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, I dislike the ICO for its short-term potential and am neutral about its long-term potential.
+Our thoughts of the tokens for short term and long term are as follows:

 Not good because 1) it is unlikely that the project is able to reach its hard cap, 2) the token distribution date of September 20 is fairly far out.